publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >             “(B) __Transition rule.—__

 >             In the case of an organization that as of the date of the enactment of this Act \[Aug.
-5, 1997\] has entered into a contract under section 1903(m) of the Social Security Act \[subsec. (m) of this section\] with a State for the provision of medical assistance under title XIX of such Act \[this subchapter\] under which the organization assumes full financial risk and is receiving capitation payments, the amendment made by section 4706 shall not apply to such organization until 3 years after the date of the enactment of this Act.
+5, 1997\] has entered into a contract under section 1903(m) of the Social Security Act \[[42 U.S.C.
+1396b(m)][/us/usc/t42/s1396b/m]\] with a State for the provision of medical assistance under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] under which the organization assumes full financial risk and is receiving capitation payments, the amendment made by section 4706 shall not apply to such organization until 3 years after the date of the enactment of this Act.

 >         “(5) __Sanctions for noncompliance.—__

->         Section 1932(e) of the Social Security Act \[[section 1396u–2(e) of this title][/us/usc/t42/s1396u–2/e]\], as added by section 4707(a), shall apply to contracts entered into or renewed on or after April 1, 1998.
+>         Section 1932(e) of the Social Security Act \[[42 U.S.C.
+1396u–2(e)][/us/usc/t42/s1396u–2/e]\], as added by section 4707(a), shall apply to contracts entered into or renewed on or after April 1, 1998.

 >         “(6) __Limitation on ffp for enrollment brokers.—__